exalearn/ExaMol/examples/redoxmers/README.md

 examol run spec.py:spec
 ```

+It will output to `run` and eventually produce a file, `report.md`, that contains a summary of run.

 ## Set Up

 The `generate_database.py` script produces the initial database and search space for the molecules.